SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 Assume that population grows at a fixed rate each year.
 If the population is 100 and the growth rate is 10%, then the population will be 110 after the first year and 121 after the second year.

 #### Demand Point Table
-To override a computed value, upload a CSV with an additional column.
+To override a computed value for specific demand points, upload a CSV with an additional column.
 The column name should match the name of the variable that you are overriding.
-Variable names are available in the CSV that is generated after running this tool.
+Variable names are available in the *glossary.csv* file that is generated after running this tool.

+Note that if you leave a blank entry in a local override column, then the system will not override the value for that demand point.

 {demand_point_table}

 #### Population Year